« Index

 Peer-to-Peer Transactions are direct exchanges of digital assets, information, or value between two individuals or entities without the involvement of intermediaries such as banks, payment processors, or centralized platforms.
 These transactions are enabled by decentralized networks, allowing participants to transfer funds or data securely and transparently, often using blockchain technology or cryptographic protocols.

-Use Case: Peer-to-peer transactions allow someone to send cryptocurrency directly from their digital wallet to another person anywhere in the world, with no bank or third party required to approve, hold, or delay the transfer.
+Use Case: A user sends $XRP directly from their wallet to a family member overseas, with no bank or third party required to approve, hold, or delay the transfer — settlement in seconds, not days.

 Key Concepts: